Istanbul Reina nightclub attack 'leaves 35 dead' - BBC News

 Istanbul was already on high alert with some 17,000 police officers on duty in the city, following a string of terror attacks in recent months.

-Many were carried out by so-called Islamic State (IS) or Kurdish rebels.
+Many were carried out by so-called Islamic State (IS) or Kurdish militants.

 Less than a fortnight ago, the Russian ambassador, Andrei Karlov, was shot dead by off-duty Turkish policeman Mevlut Mert Altintas as he gave a speech in the capital Ankara in December.